lennihein/cpu-emulator/doc/outline.md

     is Spectre possible?

+    mitigations
+        which mitigations did we implement
+        is this a good amount/ sample of real world mitigations or do we miss important ones? how well do they perform (also in comparison to how they perform in the real world)

     value to students:
         how easy to use and convenient do we think our program is? do we think this will be a good tool for teaching?